galinavikst/vote/README.md

 ## Following technologies:
 - React
+- React Router
 - Redux Toolkit
+- TypeScript
 - CSS
-- React Router

 This application was built as a project for *Microsoft Reactor Web Development course / Microsoft.*